GurkNathe/Pathfinding-Algorithms/README.md

 - Start: where the search algorithm will start
 - End: where the search algorithm is trying to get to
 - Obstacle: a position the algorithms avoid
-- Forbidden: a position certain algorithms avoid
+- Forbidden: a position certain algorithms avoid (a different type of obstacle)
 - Check/Uncheck: markup for visualizing the algorithm
 - Path: markup for visualizing the found path
 - Default: a position that can be traversed